JivkoSp/Drahten/Docs/design-decision-data-storage.md

 * **Handling Large Volumes of Data**
   - **High Throughput** - Optimized for high-speed data ingestion and search, making it suitable for applications dealing with large volumes of unstructured data, such as logs, social media feeds, and sensor data;
   - **Real-Time Updates** - Supports near real-time updates to the index, ensuring that the most recent data is always searchable.

+---

+## Comparing Elasticsearch to PostgreSQL for Searching Unstructured Data

+* **Handling Unstructured Data**
+  - **Elasticsearch** - Excels at handling unstructured data due to its schema-free nature and flexible indexing capabilities;
+  - **PostgreSQL** - Best suited for structured data with defined schemas; handling unstructured data typically requires additional extensions (e.g., JSONB), which may not offer the same level of performance as Elasticsearch.

+* **Aggregation and Analytics**
+  - **Elasticsearch** - Provides powerful aggregation capabilities out of the box, enabling complex data analysis directly within the search engine;
+  - **PostgreSQL** - Offers strong aggregation functions for relational data, but may not be as efficient for unstructured or semi-structured data aggregations.